Sunxy88/SecurityCFG-IMTA/README.md

 # Read me
 Work progress and things to do for every week.

+## 7th Week

+TODO:
+1. Make given data structures available in project
+2. Save result in data structures instead of a map structure

 ## 6th Week
 Done:
 1. Get a test exmaple of checkRole in try-catch structure and verify that the method
+2. Export this project in Eclipse
+3. Data structures are ready

 TODO:
-1. Export this project in Eclipse
-2. Use Eclipse Modeling Framework to create a data structure instead of a map structure for the store of result
+1. No idea for the import of the dependency used in Eclipse Modeling Framework in a Maven project.

 ## 5th Week
 Simple explication of class [SecurityElementMatcher](src/main/java/xisong/SecurityElementMatcher.java):